kiboschool/course-programming-2/src/lessons/data/ways-to-structure-data.md

 ]
 ```

-(notice that this is the same data as before, just moved to a different structure).
+This is the same data as before, just structured differently.

-The advantage is that we are down to one variable.
-And so when a student is added or deleted, there isn't a chance to forget to update one of the variables.
-But now, to get the name of the first student, we would write `student_records[0][0]` and to get the id we would write `student_records[0][1]`.
-This code is hard to read and understand because it's hard to remember that [0] refers to the name and [1] refers to the id.
+What are the advantages?
+- We are down to one variable, so there's only one thing to pass into each
+    function
+- When a student is added or deleted, there's no way to forget to update one of the lists.

+Now, to get the name of the first student, the code is `student_records[0][0]`.
+To get the id, we would write `student_records[0][1]`.

+Accessing the values that way is hard to read and understand.
+It's hard to
+remember that `[0]` refers to the name and `[1]` refers to the id.

 We could add comments to help explain, but it's still not great.

 ---

-In general, a better data structure would be to use dictionaries,
+A better data structure would be to use a list of dictionaries.

 ```python
 student_records = [